top of page

 Telecoil

-A telecoil is a tiny coil of wire around a core that will induce an electric current in the coil when it's in the presence of a changing magnetic field.
+A telecoil (AKA T-Coil or T-Switch) is a tiny coil of wire around a core that will induce an electric current in the coil when it's in the presence of a changing magnetic field.
 Telecoils are available as an input option in many hearing aids and cochlear implants.
-Originally designed in the 1950's, telecoils telephone users could hold those old fashioned phones up to their hearing aid, and the telecoil could hear the electromagnetic signals emitted by the speaker in the earpiece.
-Users could switch between hearing the microphones, the telecoil or both.
+Originally designed in the 1950's, telecoils allowed telephone users to hold those old fashioned phones up to their hearing aid, and the telecoil would "hear" the electromagnetic signals emitted by the speaker in the phone's earpiece.
+The telecoil would induce an electrical signal into the hearing aid's amplifier, and the user would hear the audio from the phone more clearly.
+Users could switch between hearing the aid's microphones, the telecoil or both.

 Later, audio loops were developed that allowed a room or auditorium to be encircled with a loop of wire driven by an amplifier.
 A microphone to the amplifier could send its audio signal through the loop and a variable electromagnetic field representing the audio was created throughout the area.
 That broadcast the audio to anyone the loop with hearing aids or cochlear implants with a telecoil.
 Telecoils were the first assistive listening solutions that could broadcast to multiple people needing to hear better.
 Later still, personal FM transmitter send audio by radio to personal receivers, and people with telecoil equipped hearing devices could use a neckloop instead of headphones to hear the broadcast audio.
 Later still, Bluetooth could stream to compatible hearing devices, but initially could only support pairing between a single transmitter and a single user.